UPDATE ON COMPLETION/PUBLICATION STATUS OF BOOK 2+

 November 27, 2018

 I appreciate receiving inquiries from readers asking for the whereabouts of the second book in the Musique Fantastique series, and I apologize for the delay of getting it completed, but I am pleased to report that there is a visible light showing at the end of the tunnel.
 Here’s what’s up.

-I am completing on another contracted book which I have to do first – it’s called Music for Super Hero Films for McFarland & Co, after which then I’ll dive into MF Book 2 for Midnight Marquee Press and the following books in the series after that.
+I am completing on another contracted book which I have to do first – after which then I’ll dive into MF Book 2 for Midnight Marquee Press and the following books in the series after that.
 The problem is that I’ve been insanely busy with a constant stream of album notes & other writing projects in various areas that are by necessity taking priority on my schedule and so it’s been difficult to find time to finalize the Super Hero book.
 With about 2-dozen interviews still to transcribe and then finalize text into the chapters, fact-check everything, make it all fit into the agreed-upon book length… it’s a daunting process that both keeps me off the streets and keeps me happily tied to the keyboard most nights (I keep late night hours).
 I am committed to getting it done on or around the year’s end, then wrapping MF V2#2 very quickly next year, since it only requires updating, editing, and reconfiguration of the chapters to fit the assigned length.
 After that there’s an updated bibliography on Robert Bloch, a book of Lovecraftian haiku, and several other book projects currently being seasoned in the cannibal cauldron waiting for their turn in the serving dish.
 I’ll try to keep interested parties and tax collectors better informed of my progress!

 – Randall D. Larson